edgeware-builders/hedgeware/README.md

 With that out of the way...

+# Contributing
+The parachain repos are coordinated around branches such as `polkadot-v0.9.X` on the Substrate & Cumulus and `release-v0.9.X` on the Polkadot repos respectively.
+It is good practice that we follow that here, while using `main` to represent the best, currently working version of the node against the most up-to-date upstream versions.
+Currently, we have our latest work on `polkadot-v0.9.4` and related branches.

+## Updating versions
+In order to update to something like `polkadot-v0.9.5` and `releaes-v0.9.5` the process is quite simple barring any upstream changes.
+1. Convert all references to `v0.9.4` to `v0.9.5`.
+2. Run cargo update.
+3. Build the node and fix any errors.
+4. Use the `cumlulus/polkadot-parachains` repo as a starting point to address discrepencies / errors.

+## Dealing with Frontier
+One of the first errors you will encounter is Frontier.
+We aim to cover this topic below.

+Frontier EVM and its relevant RPCs are still quite far behind in Substrate.
+They are currently pegged to a branch called `frontier` that last saw an update in March.
+Therefore, any parachain node needs to use a fork of this and update that Frontier repo to the respective `0.9.X`.
+Today, we are using the fork in @webb-tools.
+It has some features also not merged into Frontier, mainly updating the `dynamic-fee-pallet` to the Substrate 3.0 macro structure.
+This causes noticeable changes to the service file of this node and should be dealt with with care.
+Any fork can suffice.
+1. Create a fork of Frontier or use [@webb-tools/frontier](https://github.com/webb-tools/frontier) as a starting point.
+2. Update the references to the relevant `polkadot-v0.9.X` of Substrate (note here we only need to update Substrate branches).
+3. Push the fork.
+4. Update the Hedgeware Frontier dependencies to the right fork.
+5. Rebuild and fix errors as they arise.

 # Build & generate the local parachain specs
 Ensure you have all relevant dependencies for building the repo.
 The latest work so far is pegged to `polkadot-v0.9.4` and `release-v0.9.4` branches of Substrate, Cumulus, and Polkadot respectively.
 ```